 From now on, progress is up to me

 Just pausing to note that I saw my oncologist a few days ago for my once-every-4-months checkup.
 Got some reassurance on a few things:

 As I’d read in many places, occasional twinges or stabs in my left breast are normal healing and could continue for some time.
 If cancer were to recur, it would be elsewhere, outside the area that was treated (ie, somewhere other than the left side of my chest).

 Too many people mispronounce this common procedure

 Note: I first published this on my primary blog in May 2013.
-It occurred to me that Curves is an even more relevant venue.
+It occurred to me that Curves is an even more relevant venue (although I had only a lumpectomy, not a mastectomy).
 Unbelievably, even a lot of women who’ve had a mastectomy still mispronounce it.